JetEtch Pro CuProtect

-Using a proprietary and patent-pending process, the JetEtch Pro CuProtect applies a bias to the solution being pumped to the sample in the process chamber.
+Using a proprietary and patented process, the JetEtch Pro CuProtect applies a bias to the solution being pumped to the sample in the process chamber.
 This bias creates a condition in which negatively-charged sulfate ions are attracted and temporarily bond to the surface of the copper wire while the sample is being etched.
 This temporary sulfate ion coating protects the copper wires from corrosion while the sample undergoes the etching process.

 The image to the right illustrates the operating principal behind the technique.
 Click on the image to open a larger version in a new window.

 In less sophisticated systems relying solely on low temperature etching, positively-charged hydrogen ions are attracted to the copper wires, thereby making the wires susceptible to pitting, cracking, breaking, and many other undesirable anomalous artifacts that greatly affect or even squelch completely the ability to perform failure analysis after the etching process.
 The Nisene Technology Group CuProtect system solves this problem.